How to Write a Restaurant Business Plan

 Executive Summary for a Restaurant Business Plan.

-Once this introductory statement or paragraph is complete, then our business plan writer recommends explaining one or two core competencies that the restaurant will have that not only set it apart from competitors but also may garner a sustainable competitive advantage.
-Examples of core competencies may include using farm-fresh products or optimizing operations to ensure hot fresh food is consistently served.
-By covering this information in one to two paragraphs, our business plan writer has found that the structure provides the reader a good foundation from which to better understand the rest of the executive summary as well as the business plan itself (11/21).
+Following this introductory statement or paragraph, our business plan writer recommends highlighting one or two core competencies that distinguish the restaurant from competitors and potentially lead to a sustainable competitive advantage.
+These core competencies could include utilizing farm-fresh ingredients or optimizing operations to serve hot, fresh food consistently.
+By presenting this information in one to two paragraphs, our business plan writer has discovered that it establishes a solid foundation for the reader to better understand the executive summary and the business plan.

 Need Help Writing a Restaurant Business Plan?